-This thriller was published by Le French Book on April 9, 2015 and has 265 pages.
+This thriller is a eARC edition that was published by Le French Book on April 9, 2015 and has 265 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Shiro Project
+Other books by this author which I have reviewed include The Shiro Project

 Third in the Consortium spy thriller series and revolving around Eytan Morgenstern.
 It’s been two years since Jeremy and Jackie met Eytan.